cyrex562/imgui-rs/examples/example_sdl_opengl2/README.md

 # How to Build

-- On Windows with Visual Studio's IDE
+- On windows with Visual Studio's IDE

 Use the provided project file (.vcxproj).
 Add to solution (imgui_examples.sln) if necessary.

-- On Windows with Visual Studio's CLI
+- On windows with Visual Studio's CLI

 ```
 set SDL2_DIR=path_to_your_sdl2_folder